-Put your overripe bananas to great use with this moist and decadent gluten free chocolate chocolate chip banana bread!
-It's a chocolate lovers dream with a fluffy chocolate bread and dark chocolate chips scattered throughout - the perfect excuse to have cake for breakfast!
+Put your overripe bananas to great use with this moist and decadent healthy double chocolate banana bread!
+It's a chocolate lovers dream with a fluffy chocolate bread, dark chocolate chips scattered throughout, and hints of almond butter in every bite - the perfect excuse to have cake for breakfast!

 Well, first of all I'm chocolate's biggest fan.
-So naturally this gluten-free chocolate chip banana bread is high on my favorites list.
+So naturally this healthy chocolate banana bread is high on my favorites list.
 But besides being chocolate heaven, it also:

 - is completely gluten-free and dairy-free